This essay addresses four aspects of bowl 1993-04 and does so in four sections. The bowl has a pivotal position in this collection because:

 Sikyatki bowl, the Peabody Museum

-Bowl 1993-04 is proof of the direct influence of ancient Sikyatki design on Nampeyo’s development as an artist.
+Thus bowl 1993-04 is evidence of the direct influence of ancient Sikyatki design on Nampeyo’s development as an artist.

 A photograph of the Peabody Sikyatki bowl is reprinted by Struever, (2001:29) who also reproduces the 1893 photograph of Nampeyo with the two bowls of the same design.
 Additionally she shows two early Nampeyo bowls with elaborate versions of this “sky hanging from sky-band” design.
 The design on pot 1993-04 in my collection, however, is much closer to specific design elements and overall spirit of the Peabody Sikyatki bowl than either of the two early Nampeyo bowls shown by Struever.